 So it is about the choice of the fruit as well as how you present that fruit to your crested gecko.

 Even if we stick to bananas themselves, you need not serve them to your crested gecko as-it-is, just as we outlined earlier in the post.
-Instead, you can consider mixing them with other fruits, with yogurt, with CGD, with baby food (really rarely), and so on.
+Instead, you can consider mixing them with other fruits, with yogurt, with CGD, with baby

 Once you consider all of these various possibilities, you will find your crested gecko enjoying gorging on bananas as much as you enjoy feeding them to it!